coffeetycoon/Coffee-Tycoon/README.md

 #### Stuff here may be moved to any planned (above) or unplanned update
 #### Any of these items may be removed entirely, and never added
 - Mobile UI
+- Golden Coffee can now be used to buy Golden Upgrades
+  - You will lose the production boost from the Golden Coffee, but the Golden Upgrades will have major buffs
 ---

 💡 *Stay tuned for more updates as the Coffee Tycoon improves!*